apache/kibble-1/.github/ISSUE_TEMPLATE/bug_report.md

 Hi!
 Thanks for submitting issue.
 We are happy that you are using Kibble.
 Please follow below steps when submitting the issue.
+Check our other issues -- maybe similar issue is already reported.

-Delete comment block before submitting.
+Please, delete comment block before submitting.

 Thank you and have a nice day!
 Kibble team
 -->

 **Description:**
 <!--